I have a question for you: How do you rate yourself as a leader?

 It is often difficult for a leader to get an accurate answer about how he or she rates with direct reports.
 Employees are sharp observers.
 For instance, a person may have gone to his leader in the past and made an honest suggestion such as, “Karen, I think our Thursday afternoon meetings are a waste of time.”
 If the supervisor answered with an outburst, saying, “What do you mean, a waste of time?
 Are you kidding?
 Those meetings are important,” it doesn’t take a genius to figure out that the leader wasn’t interested in hearing the truth.

 As a supervisor, it is important for you to remember that when your people tell you what they honestly think about your style of leadership, they’re really giving you a gift.
 When someone gives you a gift, what is the first thing you should say?
 “Thank you,” of course!
 It’s a very good idea to follow that up by saying, “Is there anything else you think I should know?”

 When people learn that you won’t become defensive or hostile when they give you an honest evaluation about your style, you’ll find that you’ll gain a great deal of valuable information.
 My advice: Encourage people to give feedback at the office, and to give often!

 Just remember, there is no one “correct” leadership style.
 How your direct reports respond to your style is what matters.
 If you are getting a consistently positive response — high productivity and morale — then you’re doing just fine.
 If not, you may need to ask for some feedback.
 Then look in the mirror and make some changes for the greater good.

 Popular search terms for this article:

-what is your leadership style, what is your leadership style?, how to evaluate your boss, your leadership style, how to evaluate leadership, leadership style, evaluating leadership styles, evaluating your boss, what is your leadership style answer, how to Acess leadership styles
+what is your leadership style, what is your leadership style?, how to evaluate your boss, how to evaluate leadership, your leadership style, leadership style, evaluating leadership styles, evaluating your boss, what is your leadership style answer, what type of leadership style does Al sharpton have